hugomarshall/hugomarshall/project-skills.md

 Initially i was hired to develop an e-commerce.
 After scoped all the requirements i propouse to develop a point of sale with back-office area from scratch because e-commerce is too much for and they have some specific rules that must be developed like bindery production, storage of products and raw materials, bonification, goals, logistics (internal/external).

-To challenge up, each area has it own system and must be integrate with the solution.  ♨️♨️♨️
+To challenge up, each area has its own system and must be integrate with the solution.  ♨️♨️♨️

 >## Nutrimax
 >